$108.24 Buy It Now

 The resolution of a digital image is determined by the number of pixels in the image.
 A camera with a higher number of megapixels can capture more detail and produce sharper images with greater clarity.
 However, it’s important to note that megapixels are not the only factor that determines the quality of a camera’s image.
 Other factors such as sensor size, lens quality, and image processing algorithms also play a role in determining image quality.

-See also Best rated beginner digital camera
+See also Which digital camera supports raw

 Decoding ISO in Digital Camera